 The People & LifestyleIn the neighborhood of Bel Air, 87% of residents are married couples.
 In addition, many residents are professionals, as a majority are college graduates and most residents are homeowners rather than renters.
 A majority of the Bel Air property owners are between the ages of 50 and 59.
 This neighborhood is ideal for families or individuals looking for seclusion and privacy from the busy city in Los Angeles, but accessible to be within a few minutes drive to city amenities.
 Keep in mind, commuting along the I-405 may not be ideal as this is a heavily trafficked route; however, Mulholland Drive, Sunset Boulevard, and Beverly Glen Boulevard are all easily accessible to the neighborhood of Bel Air and provide a scenic and convenient commuting alternative.

-Buyers can expext secluded, private estates with breathtaking views nestled at the foothills of the Santa Monica Mountains.
+Buyers of houses in Bel Air can expext secluded, private estates with breathtaking views nestled at the foothills of the Santa Monica Mountains.
 Short commute to fine dining, high end shopping and cultural attractions along I-405 to the west, Beverly Glen Boulevard to the east, Mulholland to the north and Sunset Boulevard to the south, culmunates in the ideal location to live in Los Angeles.

 Parks & Nature